 Schengen Visa Photo

-For Netherlands Tourist visa, you need to carry with you two passport size photos.
+For Netherlands Tourist visa from India, you need to carry with you two passport size photos.
 You can find the photo specifications here.
 This is to meet the Dutch passport requirements.
 For all my other Schengen visas, a photo was taken at the VFS center itself.

 Proof of Travel Documents for Netherlands Visa India